ZachSaucier/Just-Read/README.md

 Once Just Read has been installed, there are five built in ways to apply the effects to a given page.
 The first three use the default mechanism of selecting text and the other two allow the user to specify which text they want.

+> **Note**: Keyboard shortcuts may have to be enabled for them to work correctly.
+To do this, go to `chrome://extensions/` and go to the very bottom.
+Click on "Keyboard shortcuts" and you can add/change shortcuts there.

 ### Use Just Read's built in selection

 You can start using Just Read's built in selection in three ways: